jguida941/apple_silicon/README.md

 # 🧠 LDSM for Apple Silicon™ 🍏💾

 **A HTML page that I will be connecting to my deterministic system for logic-based math, symbolic dispatching, and optimized computation… that also pretends to blow up your SSD.
 Feel free to steal the code cause you cant code HTML like this.
-Oh and pleast dont have a seizure.**
+Oh and please dont have a seizure.**

-**✨ Features (no, you won’t be stealing my backend — optimizations not included)**
+**✨ Features (no, you won’t be stealing my backend, optimizations not included)**
 - Neural Armageddon Mode
 - Built-in daemonic possession + SSD detonation protocol (beta).
 - Pathfinding Goldilocks Optimization